Why Do Car Stereos Have Removable Faceplates?

-The Kenwood faceplate bank display issue is due to dirty, rusty or eroded electrical contacts between the faceplate and the head unit.
+The Kenwood faceplate bank display issue is due to dirty, rusty, or eroded electrical contacts between the faceplate and the head unit.
 To fix it, you can simply wipe down the electrical contacts on the head unit as well as the contacts on the faceplate.

 You can simply use a cloth to wipe down the contacts.
 Do not use any cleaning solvents because you may damage the contacts and cause rust over time.

-Here is the step by step process on how to clean the contacts:
+Here is the step-by-step process on how to clean the contacts:

 - Switch off the Ignition and The Stereo: Switch off the car and of course power off the radio.
-You do not want the car nor the stereo on while you are working on it as you may blow the fuse or cause other issues.
+You do not want the car or the stereo on while you are working on it as you may blow the fuse or cause other issues.

 - Remove The Faceplate: Take your time to carefully remove the faceplate from the front panel of the Kenwood car stereo.
 Be careful not to rip it out.
 Some stereos have a detach button.